 Get access to re:cap and calculate your funding terms or talk to one of our experts to find out how we can help you with our tailored debt funding.

-Cash runway is the amount of time a company can operate based on its current cash and expected cash flow.
-To calculate it, divide the current cash balance by the monthly burn rate (average monthly cash expenses) to find a company’s cash runway in months.
+To calculate the cash runway, divide the current cash balance by the monthly burn rate (average monthly cash expenses) to find a company’s cash runway in months.

 Understanding asset-light companies